Yelena3333/My-Java-skills/README.md

 # My-tech-skills
-This repositiry reflects some of my technical skills
+This repository reflects some of my technical skills